daattali/ddpcr/README.md

     #> [1] "ddpcr_plate"

-Since we didn't specify an experiment type, this plate object has the default type of `ddpcr_plate`.
+Since we didn’t specify an experiment type, this plate object has the default type of `ddpcr_plate`.

 We can see what wells are in our data with `wells_used()`